Instructional Programs ::..

 JUNIOR RESERVE OFFICER TRAINING CORPS (JROTC)

 All high schools participate in the JROTC Program.
-Three are Navy JROTC, two are Army JROTC, one is Marine JROTC, and one is Air Force JROTC.
+Three are Navy JROTC, three are Army JROTC, and one is Marine JROTC.

 K - 3 READING AND MATH INITIATIVE